 - Once they have this in pace, it will be (abstraction) ‘layers’ all the way down.
 From the user profile/data to applications.

-- AppAttach is NOT a WVD only solution/technology.
+- AppAttach is NOT meant to be a WVD solution/technology only.

 Let’s see how all this unveils going forward.
-First up is Citrix Synergy.
+First up is Ignite.
 I won’t be there personally, but I’ll be following the event online the best I can.
 For those who will attend, have fun and don’t drink to much!
-Thanks, Rory, for doing a quick skim/check.